Contextual Bandits with Cross-learning: Empirical Evaluation

+All algorithms considered here require a discretized set of actions.
+Thus, allowable bids are discretized to multiples of $0.01$.
+Parameters for each of these algorithms (including level of discretization of contexts for $S$-EXP3 and $S$-UCB1) were optimized via cross-validation on a separate data set of $10^5$ auctions from the same ad exchange.

 The results of this evaluation are summarized in Figure \ref{fig:regrets}, which plots the average cumulative regret of these algorithms over the $10^5$ rounds.
-The two algorithms which take advantage of cross-learning (\expcrossk{} and \ucbcross{}) significantly outperform the two algorithms which do not ($S$-EXP3 and $S$-UCB1).
-Note that \ucbcross{} performs better than \expcrossk{}.
+To compute the regret of all algorithms, we consider the best in hindsight benchmark (i.e., for each context/value, we choose the bid that performs the best for that value in hindsight after observing the bidder's values and highest competing bids in all $T$ rounds).
+This regret benchmark, which does not require any assumption on the stochasticity of values or the highest competing bids, matches our stationary policy under adversarial rewards and adversarial contexts.
+The three algorithms that take advantage of cross-learning (\ucbcross{}, \expcrossk{}, and \expcrossu{}) significantly outperform the two algorithms that do not ($S$-EXP3 and $S$-UCB1).
+Note that \ucbcross{} outperforms \expcrossk{} and \expcrossu{}. {Furthermore, it is worth highlighting that \expcrossk{} performs better than \expcrossu{}.
+Recall that in our empirical studies, both \expcrossk{} and \expcrossu{} do not know context/value distribution.}

 What is surprising about these results is that cross-learning works at all, let alone gives an advantage, given that the basic assumption necessary for cross-learning -- that values are independent from other players' bids, so that the learner can predict what would have happened if the value was different -- does not hold.
 Indeed, for this data, the Pearson correlation coefficient between the values $v$ and the maximum bids $r$ of the other bidders is approximately $0.4$.
 This suggests that these algorithms are somewhat robust to errors in the cross-learning hypothesis.
 It is an interesting open question to understand this phenomenon theoretically.